 This page is a guide to using the email client mutt, in conjunction with fetchmail, procmail and msmtp, to send, receive and read email under Linux using a Gmail account as a relay.
-It is different from the myriad of other "Mutt and Gmail" blogs as it still uses the POP3 over SSL method, and has propounded this technique for many years.
+It is different from the myriad of other "Mutt and Gmail" guides as it still uses the POP3 over SSL method, and has propounded this technique for many years.
 If you need to ask why anybody would want to put such an effort into an undertaking like this, and did not simply use the web interface of Gmail or even mutt with IMAP, perhaps this page is not for you.
 To use another's words:

-Mutt is not designed to suit everyone, including those without basic knowledge about the Mail Concept, or those unwilling to perform configuration. mutt is even not designed for the mass of "average users", although it works well for them, too.
+Mutt is not designed to suit everyone, including those without basic knowledge about the Mail Concept, or those unwilling to perform configuration.
+Mutt is even not designed for the mass of "average users", although it works well for them, too.
 For those who prefer a client to "just work somehow" rather than give dedicated best performance, other mail programs are probably better suited.

 Perhaps you already feel the lure of the incredibly powerful Linux console applications?
 If so read on and please use the email link at the base of this page to let me know how you profited, or otherwise, from the information on this page.